virtualcom-designlab/TBSA2026/submission.md

 - All submissions will be peer-reviewed.

 ## Presentation:
-- Accepted papers will be presented in the program on 16th Nov.
+- Accepted submissions will be presented in the program on 16th Nov.
 2026 HAI workshop
+- Accepted papers will be made publicly available as arXiv preprints to ensure that workshop contributions are citable and accessible.

 ## Publication:
 TBA